nstudio/media/README.md

 ### Description

-This repo contains artwork, graphics, and other media assets for nStudio, LLC.
+This repo contains artwork, graphics, and other media assets for nstudio, LLC.